Climate change adaptation

 The climate crisis threatens the ecosystems on which we rely in order to provide reliable, affordable, essential services to customers.
 Recognising this challenge, we are committed to mitigating our contribution to further climate change and to adapting iteratively to the changes we experience.

 The potential effect of climate change on our business future is discussed in our adaptation reports.
-Our first adaptation report, published in 2011, explains to government how we are preparing for a changing climate and sets out how we intend to manage material risks associated with climate change and outlines our partnership-based approach.
-Our second adaptation report, published in 2015, builds on this and reports progress on our actions.
+Our first adaptation report, published in 2011, explained to government how we are preparing for a changing climate and set out how we manage material risks associated with climate change and outlined our partnership-based approach.
+Our second adaptation report, published in 2015, built on this and reported progress on our actions.
+Our third adaptation report was published in 2021.
+This assessed over 100 climate-related risks and presented a detailed progress update on climate change adaptation.